 Every Ph.D.
 Applicant is required to take the Ph.D.
 Candidacy Examination.

 A graduate student in the Ph.D. program with good academic standing must be nominated by his/her supervising advisor to take the candidacy examination.

 a.
 The Candidacy Examination Committee can be formed as soon as the student enters the PhD program, but no later than four weeks before the student takes the candidacy examination.

 b.
 With the consent of the student, the supervising advisor forms the Candidacy Examination Committee for the student.
 The supervising advisor may serve in this committee but cannot serve as chair of this committee.

 c.
-Membership of the Committee is as stipulated in the Graduate Studies Office D3 Form: The Committee must consist of at least five members, at least three of whom must be currently tenured or tenure-track Drexel faculty members.
+Membership of the Committee: The Committee must consist of at least five members, at least three of whom must be currently tenured or tenure-track Drexel faculty members from the student's department.
 At least two of the committee members must be from outside the student's major area.
 At least one of the committee members must be from outside the student's department.